Sarah627/Java_miniatures/README.md

 <details>
 <summary><H3><strong>4.
 Control Structure Part 2: (_Iterators_) </strong><H3></summary>

-Remember from the first chapter about Control Flow Statements, that controlling the execution flow of a code block can be done with the help of looping and branching.
+Remember from the first chapter about `Control Flow Statements`, that controlling the execution flow of a code block can be done with the help of looping and branching.

 Also, we've mentioned the types of control flow statements branching and Iteration statements.